kayAbdulrazaq/100-days-of-code/log2.md

+### Day 38 : 28th Oct 2017
+#####

+**Progress** I got a dose of Jquery from Codecademy's JS course.
+It wasn't bad at all.
+I don't why I was getting anxious about jquery all this while.
+Now that I have started the course, it makes sense and I am starting to appreciate it more.
+Also did a bit of Colt Steel's WDB - I covered Section 8 which JS basics, now I am on section 9 unit 97 conditionals.

+**Thoughts:** I actually like that I am going through these concepts again with WDB (I worked with some of the topics on codecademy as well), it might seem redundant to some but to me its not, it gives me a broader understanding especially with Colt Steele's verbal explanations.

 ### Day 37 : 27th Oct 2017
 #####

-**Progress** WBD Bootcamp with Colt, successfully nailed Colt's do it yourself exercises on JS.
+**Progress** WDB Bootcamp with Colt, successfully nailed Colt's do it yourself exercises on JS.
 The exercises was about building an age calculator and a progam that prompted for name and printed out on the console, the full name of the person.

 **Thoughts:** I really hope I continue to enjoy JS concepts because so far it's sweet and digestable.
 Nothing complicated yet.